-We believe that the most significant risk factors that could affect our financial performance in the near-term include: (i) the impacts to underlying demand for our products and/or foreign currency fluctuations from global economic conditions, political uncertainty, changes in environmental standards and governmental regulations, including as a result of COVID-19; (ii) the availability of raw materials; (iii) the degree to which higher costs can be offset with productivity measures and/or passed on to customers through price increases, without a significant loss of volume; (iv) competitors' actions, including pricing, expansion in key markets, and product offerings; and (v) the execution and integration of acquisitions, including the acquisition of CB Velocity Holdings, LLC ("Vestcom").
+We believe that the most significant risk factors that could affect our financial performance in the near term include: (i) the impacts to underlying demand for our products from global economic conditions, political uncertainty, and changes in environmental standards and governmental regulations, including as a result of COVID-19; (ii) the availability of raw materials; (iii) competitors' actions, including pricing, expansion in key markets, and product offerings; (iv) the degree to which higher costs can be offset with productivity measures and/or passed on to customers through price increases, without a significant loss of volume; (v) foreign currency fluctuations; and (vi) the execution and integration of acquisitions, including the acquisition of CB Velocity Holdings, LLC ("Vestcom").

-The more significant risks and uncertainties that may impact us are discussed in more detail under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2021 Annual Report on Form 10-K filed on February 23, 2022.
-These risks and uncertainties include, but are not limited to, the following:
+The more significant risks and uncertainties that may impact us are discussed in more detail under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2021 Annual Report on Form 10-K filed on February 23, 2022, and subsequent quarterly reports on Form 10-Q. These risks and uncertainties include, but are not limited to, the following: